 - Any appointment/removal of the company director or secretary

-Directors are also responsible for reporting HMRC if there is a change in the company’s contact details or appointment of an accountant or tax advisor in the firm.
+Directors are also responsible for reporting to HMRC if there is a change in the company’s contact details or the firm’s appointment of an accountant or tax advisor.Â

-Give Equal Consideration To All Shareholders:
+Give Equal Consideration To All Shareholders

-If the directors hold majority shares in the firm, then it’s their responsibility to consider the interest of other shareholders as well.
+If the directors hold majority shares in the firm, then it’s their responsibility to consider the interests of other shareholders as well.
 However, if directors are minority shareholders, they don’t have much say in decisions made by majority shareholders.
-In this case, they should include protections in articles of association or shareholder agreements at the time of company setup.
+In this case, they should include protections in articles of association or shareholder agreements at the time of company setup.Â

-Compliant With Additional Legislation And Regulations:
+Compliant With Additional Legislation And Regulations

 Company directors are also responsible for staying compliant with additional legislation and regulations besides UK company law.
-These regulations include.
+These regulations include.Â

 - Employment law